LibreTexts/ngshare/docs/contributer_guide/vngshare.rst

 Default Behavior
 ----------------

 vngshare by default enables debug (e.g. verbose error output).
 It allows developers to view and reset database content easily.
-Users can be authenticated by just passing the username in GET / POST requests (see :doc:`/api/authentication`).
+Users can be authenticated by simply passing in their username in GET / POST requests (see :doc:`/api/authentication`).

 vngshare will create a database at ``/tmp/ngshare.db`` and store uploaded files in ``/tmp/ngshare/``.
 Though there is no file system APIs like in vserver, unauthorized users can easily corrupt your data.
 So do not use in production.